In Bangladesh rubble, the prices of profit

 Operating profits of 15-20 percent are common, however; many firms insist they do also try to ensure suppliers do not abuse poor garment workers - as seen in moves this week to sign up to a new code of practice in Bangladesh to try to improve safety.

-Mango, which has over 2,600 outlets in 107 countries, said it had not finalized the order found in the rubble.
-The company, based in Barcelona, said that it would have gone ahead only had a trial sample been found to be up to standard and had Phantom Tac passed Mango’s checks on its labor practices and safety.
+Mango, which has over 2,600 outlets in 107 countries, said it had not finalised the order found in the rubble.
+The company, based in Barcelona, said that it would have gone ahead only had a trial sample been found to be up to standard and had Phantom Tac passed Mango’s checks on its labour practices and safety.

 “The documents found refer to an order that wasn’t confirmed and that we would not have confirmed until we had finished the social audit with a positive result,” a spokeswoman said.